 - Not the Intended Use: Castles are very useful at stopping the potentially resource-strangling spread of palm trees.
 Normally putting a castle on the coast would be a waste.

-- Not Playing Fair With Resources: Downplayed, or even outright averted.
+- Not Playing Fair With Resources: Downplayed.
 The map difficulties are partly based on smarter UI and partly based on superior opponent start placement, although each faction starts with an equal number of tiles, not every faction starts with an equal number or size of territories.

 - Quantity vs. Quality: While it's tempting to go straight for powerful units, you will find it much easier to defend territory and be able to sustain such units if you churn out peasants (and later castles or spearmen) just to hold onto land, to collect more gold.